i05nagai/memorandum/language/english_speaking.md

     * invent
         * he conceived the plot for this film while he was still a studnet
     * become pregnant
+* disciplined
+    * The young gymnasts who won the competition were a talented and disciplined team
+    * Those children and
 * discipline
     * trainning
+        * traning that produces obedience or self-control, often in the form of rules and punishments if these are broken, or the obedience or self-control produced by this training
+            * military discipline
+        * discipline is also the ability to control a mental activity
+            * learning a foreign language requires discipline
     * subject
+        * a particular area of study, especially studied at a colleage or university
+        * an academic discipline
     * punish
+        * to punish someone
+        * he was disciplined for his bad conduct
     * control
+        * I'm trying to discipline myself to eat less chocolate
 * decommission
     * to take quipement or weapons out of user
         * The government has decided to decommission two battleships